sflavelle/writing/Incompatible Time (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "I can't really explain that.
 Trade secret."

 "Pfeh.
+Whatever, kid.
 How far away is home, anyway?"

 "About five light years away from here."